doguilmak/Classify-X-Ray-Images-with-Convolutional-Neural-Network/README.md

 ## Problem Statement

 The task at hand is to **classify diagnosis PNEUMONIA or NORMAL** using supervised machine learning method (CNN).
 Output layer is binary.
 Unfortunately, I couldn't put the images in the storage because the file size was too large.
-You can download the images from the[Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) webpage.
+You can download the images from the [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) webpage.
 After downloading, save the python file where the **chest_xray folder**.

 ## Dataset